-The Company recognizes all share-based payments to employees in the financial statements based on their fair values.
+The Company recognizes all share-based payments to employees and directors in the financial statements based on their fair values.
 The Company records compensation expense over an award's requisite service period, or vesting period, based on the award's fair value at the date of grant.
-The Company is to charge the fair value of stock options as an expense on a straight-line basis over the vesting period, which is generally four years.
-The Company is nolded charges of \$3,093,000, \$2,628,000 and \$1,582,000 in its statements of operations for the years ended December 31, 2009, 2008 and 2007, respectively, representing the stock compensation expense attributable to share-based payments made to employees and directors.
-In spite of the lower number of options granted during 2009, as compared to 2008, employee/director stock compensation expense increased during 2009 primarily due to options granted in December 2008 that were amortized for a full year during 2009 but for less than a month during 2008.
-Options that became fully amortized in 2008 or early 2009 only partially offset this increase.
+The Company's policy is to charge the fair value of stock options as an expense on a straight-line basis over the vesting period, which is generally four years for employees and three years for directors.
+The Company included charges of \$3,684,000, \$3,093,000, and \$2,628,000 in its statements of operations for the years ended December 31, 2010, 2009 and 2008, respectively, representing the stock compensation expense attributable to share-based payments made to employees and directors.

 The fair value of each option award is estimated on the date of grant using the Black-Scholes option-pricing model and expensed over the requisite service period on a straight-line basis.
-The following assumptions apply to the 1,128,000, 1,336,000 and 274,000 options granted to employees and directors during the years ended December 31, 2009, 2008 and 2007:
+The following assumptions apply to the 1,087,000, 1,128,000, and 1,336,000 options granted to employees and directors during the years ended December 31, 2010, 2009 and 2008:

-2009 2008 2007
+2010 2009 2008

-Average risk free interest rate 2.5% 2.4% 4.4%
+Average risk free interest rate 2.1% 2.5% 2.4%

 Expected dividend yield

-Expected lives (years) 5.0 4.9 5.9
+Expected lives (years) 4.9 5.0 4.9

-Expected volatility 66% 66% 70%
+Expected volatility 68% 66% 66%

-Weighted average grant date fair value of options granted during the period (per share) \$3.07 \$ 6.28 \$5.81
+Weighted average grant date fair value of options granted during the period (per share) \$1.69 \$ 3.07 \$ 6.28

-Weighted average exercise price of options granted during the period (per share) \$5.39 \$11.18 \$8.86
+Weighted average exercise price of options granted during the period (per share) \$2.95 \$5.39 \$11.18

 The expected lives of the options and the expected volatility are based on historical experience.
-All options granted during the three years ended December 31, 2009 were granted at exercise prices equal to the fair market value of the common stock on the dates of grant.
+All options granted during the three years ended December 31, 2010 were granted at exercise prices equal to the fair market value of the common stock on the dates of grant.